Course Overview

 Course Details

+Foundations for PFR is part of the CIWEM comprehensive suite of PFR training, designed and delivered by CIWEM & Partners and commissioned by the Environment Agency.
 The Foundation modules introduce the attendees to the elements of property flood resilience (PFR) within the context of flood risk management.
 It will provide answers to what is it like to have your home flooded?
 What is PFR – resistance and resilience?
 Why is PFR needed?
 What are its limitations and where can things go wrong?
 What are the issues that need to be addressed?
 The Foundation modules provide the appropriate foundation and introduction to professionals and stakeholders of property flood resilience to understand the background and considerations of implementing PFR approaches for the property and end user.
 The training also aims to provide an entry point for the reminder of the PFR Code or Practice training programme.
 Please note this Foundation Training is a prerequisite for all technical training modules.

 Delivery mode: E-Learning + Surgery session

-Next surgery session: TBA
+Next surgery session: TBC

 PFR Industry Training